sandeshmishra2004/AIRLINE-MANAGEMENT-SYSTEM/README.md

 Key challenges:

-    Manual and fragmented booking process.
+• Manual and fragmented booking process.

-    Difficulty in tracking flight schedules and seat availability.
+• Difficulty in tracking flight schedules and seat availability.

-    Inefficient management of passenger information.
+• Inefficient management of passenger information.

-    Complex and time-consuming refund requests.
+• Complex and time-consuming refund requests.

-    Limited visibility for stakeholders in a single platform.
+• Limited visibility for stakeholders in a single platform.

+⸻

+✅ Solution (using Salesforce Developer Edition)

+To overcome these challenges, we propose an Airline Management System (AMS) built on Salesforce CRM.
+The solution leverages Salesforce’s cloud-based platform to centralize and automate processes, ensuring real-time access, better transparency, and improved customer experience.

+Core Features of the Solution:

+1. Flight Scheduling Management

+• Custom objects for Flights, Routes, and Schedules.

+• Real-time updates for flight timings and availability.

+2. Ticket Booking System

+• Booking agents can create and manage bookings directly in Salesforce.

+• Automation rules to confirm seats and generate booking records.

+3. Passenger Information Management

+• Store passenger details under Contact records.

+• Easily track travel history, bookings, and preferences.

+4. Refund & Cancellation Handling

+• Workflow/Approval process for refund requests.

+• Automated status updates to agents and passengers.

+5. Dashboards & Reports

+• Admin dashboards for total bookings, flight occupancy, and cancellations.

+• Agent dashboards for managing assigned passengers and flights.

+⸻

+🎯 Expected Benefits

+• Streamlined booking and scheduling process.

+• Centralized passenger database with easy access.

+• Reduced manual errors and faster refunds.

+• Better decision-making with real-time dashboards.

+• Improved customer experience and airline efficiency.

 ⸻